Who is Fred Showker

 But none approach the usefulness of this one."

 As an adjunct faculty member of James Madison University (JMU, Harrisonburg, VA) he's taught Publication Design and Introduction to Digital Graphics and Introduction to Typography.
-Today, he conducts seminars and workshops for user groups, civic groups, PTAs and schools on internet safety, spam and online crime.
+Additionally, he has presented seminars and workshops for user groups, civic groups, PTAs and schools on internet safety, spam and online crime.

-FRED SHOWKER GEEK: Fred was one of the first to embrace computers in the design industry.
-In 1987, he was among a handful of studios to slave a Macintosh computer to an A&M Compset photo typesetting machine.
+Fred was one of the first to embrace computers in the design industry.
+In 1986, he was among a handful of studios to slave a Macintosh computer to an A&M Compset photo typesetting machine.
 He has been a long time computer and online connectivity pundit.
-He is the founder of the Design & Publishing Center and DT&G Magazine as well as Editor in Chief of the User Group Network News service.
-Thousands of computer users all over the world know him from his column, 60-Second Windows, syndicated in newsletters throughout the user group community since 1989.
-Many know him best through is active participation in Apple's user group programs including the revitalization of the "Apple User Group Advisory Board" in the late 1990s.
+He is the founder of the Design & Publishing Center as well as Editor in Chief of the User Group Network News service.
+Thousands of computer users all over the world know him from his column, 60-Second Windows, syndicated in newsletters throughout the user group community since 1988.
+Many know him best through is active participation in Apple's user group programs including the revitalization of the "Apple User Group Advisory Board" in the 1990.

 Having long-standing experience with BITNET, Compuserve, Delphi and GEnie, he was invited to participate in the establishment of the first User Group Forum on AppleLink PE (ALPE) and later for Quantum Computers, who eventually changed their name to America Online (AOL).
 There, he was cofounder and Forum Leader for the first online User Group Forum (UGF).
 He served as contributing editor for the Mac User Group News Service (MNS, MUG News), and served on the boards of both The Computer Users for Social Responsibility (CUSR) and The National Home & School Mac User Group (NHSMac).